rstoermer/cloud-native-kubernetes-workshops/readme.md

 * Custom Resources (CRDs): Extending Kubernetes API — *Advanced*
 * Dev environments: Develop remotely incl. hot-reloading — *Intermediate*
 * GitOps with ArgoCD: deploy from Git — *Intermediate*
+* Start and manage a Virtual Machine in Kubernetes — *Advanced*
 * …and more

 ## Notes & Disclaimers